Frost-group/Nick/README.md

 	_Sn = terminated with SN-(CH3)3 , _Br = terminated with Br atoms

 0005 = Information on the forcefield contained in 0002.
 Naming schemes and rules etc

+0006 = rerun calculations in 0001 and 0003 but using the wB97XD functional to include dispersion correction (Jarv recommend).